Maine’s jobless rate holds steady at 5% in December

 Maine’s unemployment rate in December stayed roughly unchanged from the previous month at about 4.9 percent, according to a report issued Tuesday by the Maine Department of Labor.

-Still, labor economists say many unemployed residents are being misclassified, and that the state’s true jobless rate is likely above 10 percent.
-Prior to the coronavirus pandemic, Maine’s jobless rate had remained below 4 percent for several years.
+Still, economists say many unemployed residents are being misclassified, and that the state’s true jobless rate is likely above 10 percent.
+Before the coronavirus pandemic, Maine’s jobless rate had remained below 4 percent for several years.

 Maine’s labor force participation rate, the share of working-age residents actively working or seeking a job, fell by 0.2 percentage points in December to 60.2 percent.
 Maine’s labor force participation rate had been 62.4 percent in February 2020, immediately prior to the pandemic’s onset.